Investment Management Companies

 It is basically a representation of how a portfolio’s risk changes with expected return or vice versa.

 The job of the investment manager is to place a client’s portfolio at a sweet spot on the efficient frontier curve.
+However, asset managers work differently.
+Their main job is evaluating the market, opportunities, making a report, and so on.
+You can use their service by contacting an asset management firm.

 Feel free to download this complimentary book on portfolio performance.
 It talks about how the performance of a portfolio is tied to a variety of risks.